roadtable/roadtable-api/README.md

 ## Synopsis

 A RESTful Rails API and the back-end for the [RoadTable native iOS app](https://github.com/roadtable/roadtable-ios).
-Uses MongoDB database with Mongoid ORM.
+Uses MongoDB with Mongoid ORM.
 Notable gems used are [polylines](https://github.com/joshuaclayton/polylines) and [httparty](https://github.com/jnunemaker/httparty).

 ##Use Case Example